isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-dust-mites-look-like/index.md

 layout: post
 ---

-Homeowners [confuse [dust](https://pestpolicy.com/do-dust-mites-bite/) mites and bed bugs](https://pestpolicy.com/bed-bugs-vs-mites/).
-If you suspect you are having mites infestation and cant tell what exactly they are, well, this is the right place for you. - **So, what do dust mites look like? - Dust mites are microscopic creatures and very hard to see with our bare eyes.
+Homeowners [confuse [dust](https://pestpolicy.com/do-dust-mites-bite/)mites and bed bugs](https://pestpolicy.com/bed-bugs-vs-mites/).If you suspect you are having mites infestation and cant tell what exactly they are, well, this is the right place for you. - **So, what do dust mites look like? - Dust mites are microscopic creatures and very hard to see with our bare eyes.
 They commonly feed on dead human and animal skin cells.

 ** - **From a microscopic view, they are tiny oval-shaped insects.
 They have 8 legs and they do not have wings.
 They are greyish-black in color with some stripes and they move from one place to another through crawling. ** Dust mites cannot be categorized as parasites because they dont sting, or bite and neither do they burrow into the human body.